DYin2003/Out-of-Order-Processor/fa24_ece411_Out_of_Ordinary-main/mp_ooo/README.md

 staff-selected benchmarks.
 You will be evaluated on correctness and relative performance.
 An incorrect run of a benchmark (per spike log) will not score any points.

-The initial benchmark suite and the related performance metrics will be announced on the first day of the leaderboard (*11/15*).
-We will add more programs to this suite over the following 3 weeks, and freeze the benchmark list on *11/29*.

 See [COMPETITION.md](./docs/COMPETITION.md) for more information on grading and the leaderboard calculations.